Climb Design is about designing and making climbing equipment.

 It is also a climbing blog for random interesting things from the great swirling morass of the internet.

 I make a bunch of stuff for myself either to improve the design or because I can’t afford a real one!
 Some of these things I turn into products and sell, some I just publish because I like them.

 In returning to climbing after many years I’ve discovered learning is not about climbing with a mentor or listening to stories and opinions around the camp fire anymore.
 It’s stories around the online forum and all the great resources on the web (flickering light on enthralled faces in both instances).
 New ideas, arguments, many alternatives — it’s hard to decide what will work for you in all this.
 This blog will offer some of the things I’ve sifted out.

 In-between the climbing parts of my life I gained a degree in Industrial Design and spent a bit of time mucking around with boats (wooden sailing ship building).
 A fascination for sail rigging and general rope-work forms part of my climbing gear fixation; the other part is the new gear is so shiny and beautifully engineered… though I still love my old rigid stem SLDCs but they now reside on a 28 gram wire-gate carabiner!

-Use comments to add your perspective to the site or the contact form below to get in touch.
+Use comments to add your perspective to the articles or the contact form above to get in touch.